Joins four MountainStar Healthcare hospitals as the only network in Utah to achieve this recognition

 - Patient care improvement goals for each accreditation vary; each one aims to save more people’s lives and significantly reduce disabilities related to serious heart conditions.

-Bountiful, Utah, August 09, 2016 – Seven MountainStar Healthcare hospitals recently achieved national accreditation by the Society of Cardiovascular Patient Care.
+Bountiful, Utah, August 09, 2016 – Seven MountainStar Healthcare hospitals recently achieved national accreditation by the ACC Accreditation Services.
 They were each recognized for improving the delivery of timely and effective treatment of chest pain including heart attacks.
 Five hospitals including Lakeview Hospital also achieved atrial fibrillation and heart failure accreditation.

 “Behind every accreditation our hospital receives, there are many wonderful and committed caregivers,” said Troy Wood, Lakeview CEO.
 “I am so thankful to be part of a hospital that does all they can to achieve excellent patient care each and every day.”